xuganyu96/chives-exchange/chives/blueprints/README.md

 * `/auth`
 blueprint for handling user management and authentication
   * `/auth/register`
   Allows a user to sign up using a username/password combination
+  __QA__:
+    * remove the development database, then go onto the registration page and sign-up with proper username/password combination, and check that the user is redirected to the login page.
+    * Return to the registration page,  and sign-up against using the same username, this time checking that an error message shows up regarding duplicate username.
+    * Reload the registration page, sign-up using mismatched passwords, then check that there is a error message regarding mismatched passwords
   * `/auth/login`
   Allows user to log in
   * `/auth/logout`